-Based in the famous watchmaking town of Biel/Bienne — Armin Strom is a low volume independent watch brand that produces high-end mechanical timepieces that show off the components in a way that pays homage to the founder, Armin Strom, who was renowned for his ability to skeletonized timepieces to perfection.
+Based in the famous watchmaking town of Biel/Bienne — Armin Strom is a low-volume independent watch brand that produces high-end mechanical timepieces that show off the components in a way that pays homage to the founder, Armin Strom, who was renowned for his ability to skeletonize timepieces to perfection.

 Since Serge Michel and Claude Greisler purchased the company from Armin Storm in 2011, they’ve not only given the brand a more contemporary vibe — while honoring the original roots in skeletonization — they’ve also developed unique horological innovations, such as the motor barrel design featured in the new Tribute 1, which I’ll explain further below.

 Today, Armin Strom is debuting an all-new timepiece that “reinterprets the classic dress watch in a contemporary context.”
 Presented in a stainless steel case, measuring 38 mm x 9.38 mm, the Armin Strom Tribute 1, shows off numerous of the Swiss company’s specialties — all in a relatively small package.
 Further enhancing the comfort of this classically sized dress watch, the crown has been positioned at 2 o’clock instead of 3, which also adds to the contemporary aesthetic.